Investing in New York City

 More Residential Space Included in Amendments to Midtown East Rezoning Proposal

 After receiving a number of critiques against the Midtown East rezoning proposal, New York City’s Department of City Planning announced on Thursday an amended version of the plan which aims for an overhaul of the real estate scene between Second and Fifth Avenues, going all the way from 37th Street to 57th Street.
 In the newly released version of the proposal, care has been taken to address some of the concerns critics made about the original, which the city hopes will make the proposal’s passage a less painful affair.

-One of the key criticisms made against the original plan was that it didn’t have enough space allocated for residential use.
+was that it didn’t have enough space allocated for residential use.
 However, the new version proposes that developers should be allowed to have residential units take up 20% of the space in the new skyscrapers that they can build as part of the rezoning process—such a clause could serve as good incentive for developers to build in this newly available area, given that residential units are much more profitable than commercial units in the New York City real estate market.

 Another major amendment in the proposal is to allow landmark structures like the Waldorf Astoria Hotel, St. Patrick’s Cathedral and Central Synagogue to sell off their air rights—currently, over 2 million square feet of air rights remain unused because the city bars landmarks and religious institutions from transferring their development rights.
 If this amendment is put into effect, the owners of these buildings, much like the city, will be making a huge profit, given the real estate development potential of this section of Midtown Manhattan.